ivanov/cellout/README.md

 ```
 $ cellout --clear-output --verbose Untitled314.ipynb
 Wrote Untitled314.ipynb
-$
+$ █
 ```

 ## Why cellout?

-Personal context.
-I am writing cellout in part to have a mechanism for exploring future notebook formats that is not tied down to the JSON `.ipynb` format.
+**Personal context:** I am writing cellout in part to have a mechanism for exploring future notebook formats that is not tied down to the JSON `.ipynb` format.
 From the beginning of nbconvert back in 2012, I've expressed the opinion in the past that we should integrate with pandoc as much as we can and not have nbconvert do